 But that’s not all, and you might already be using one of the most useful artificial intelligence systems seen on the Android platform, and you haven’t even noticed.
 How?
 Through Google Photos

 Google’s photo and video storage, and organization service take advantage of artificial intelligence for functions such as creating photomontages or videos automatically, or to identify objects and people that appear in an image.
 You do not believe it?
 Open Google Photos on your mobile and search for “car”.
-You will see how all the images related to this type of vehicles appear on the cover, thanks to the fact that before you made your search, the AI embedded in the platform, has analyzed millions of images to learn that what appears in your photo is, indeed, a car.
+You will see how all the images related to this type of vehicles appear on the cov appears in your photo is, indeed, a career.

 Of course, the possibilities of artificial intelligence in mobiles go beyond.
 Analysts have concluded that AI has a minimum of ten potential uses from which both manufacturers and users can benefit over the years.
 They are the following: